rickosborne/skyline/story/connection/822-delta3b-voice.md

 By running detailed scans on how the human brain reacted to the song, DEMETER was able to train Glinthawks to recognize that neurochemical response, and accept it as a sign the human was not a threat.
 DEMETER was then able to iterate on the Glinthawks' songs, producing more long-lasting and subliminal neural effects, though it also meant more trial and error.
 This allowed DEMETER to gather a small group of human workers, one at a time, over the span of the last seven months.

+### Replacements

+While it is not presented as an option in the story, particularly empathetic players may try to establish a rapport with DEMETER, especially by prying about the loss of its multiservitors.
+Because of lingering directives about disclosure of too much information to humans, it is conflicted about this.
+Explaining multiservitors would violate this directive, but if the humans offered to go find working replacements, or even find the designs DEMETER could use to build its own, DEMETER would be tempted, calculating the cost of violating a directive against the reduced efficiency of its operations without the multiservitors.

+The story in the next conversation with DEMETER, in [entry 824](824-delta4-voice.md), drops more hints about multiservitors.
+If it comes up this early, Narrators may choose to decline to give anything for now, wrapping it in a "none of your concern" response.
+Particularly astute players who have gone through the IASO module, and who still have the globe, might think to ask it.
+It will reply in the negative, stating that while its database knows that multiservitors were being worked on, IASO does not have the plans for them.

+The mid-term goal is to eventually get characters to quest to HEPHAESTUS or ELEUTHIA to find plans for multiservitors, which they can bring back to DEMETER.
+Long-term, characters will be led to try to bring together HEPHAESTUS, after whatever is wrong with it has been resolved, with DEMETER to allow the two to function in unity.

 ### Experiments